 The City of London owns and operates the City of London Drinking Water System and is committed to:

 The QMS for London’s drinking water system is documented in an Operational Plan that outlines the processes and procedures for the overall quality management of the system.
 Ontario’s Drinking Water Quality Management Standard requires that Operational Plans be made available for viewing by the public.
 If you would like to view the Operational Plan for the City of London Drinking Water System, please request access at email@example.com.

 Each year, the City of London submits an annual and summary report to the Ministry of the Environment detailing the results of 1,000s of tests that were taken throughout the drinking water system that year.

 Each year, the Ministry of the Environment, Conservation and Parks (MECP) provides the City of London with an Inspection Report.
 The main purpose of their inspection is to confirm compliance with MECP legislation as well as evaluating conformance with ministry drinking water policies and guidelines during the inspection period.

 The City of London maintains a safe, secure, and reliable water supply for Londoners through sound financial planning.
 The City prepares a Financial Plan as a summary of various capital and operational programs already approved by Council for the current budget year (2020) with an outlook of projected expenditures to 2026.

-If you have any questions or wish to receive a copy of the annual and summery reports, or a copy of the financial plan, please contact Scott Koshowski at email@example.com or call 519-661-2489 x 7503
+If you have any questions or wish to receive a copy of the annual and summary reports, or a copy of the financial plan, please contact Scott Koshowski at firstname.lastname@example.org or call 519-661-2489 x 7503